Skip to content

 Signal extraction for advanced validators

-EnergyPlus extraction
+EnergyPlus input extraction (parser facts)

 File: validibot/validations/validators/energyplus/validator.py